AllThingsLemon/lemonchain-docs/docs/Roles/faq.md

 ## What occurs if a validator goes offline?

-Should a validator node go offline for 800 blocks and 72 hours, it ceases to receive rewards as it's no longer contributing to the network's security.
+Should a validator node go offline for 800 blocks and 7 days, it ceases to receive rewards as it's no longer contributing to the network's security.
 The stake and delegated stake is not lost and the ex-validator and it's delegators can unstake if they would like.
 Nonetheless, as mentioned above, the ex-validator doesn't have access to delegator's staked coins, and hence, your funds are safe.